 St James’ Parish Church Weybridge Surrey

-A quiet and reflective celebration of the Eucharist, with a short homily and holy communion.
+A quiet and reflective celebration of the Eucharist, with sermon, prayers and Holy Communion.

-A sung celebration of the eucharist with hymns, sermon, anthem and, of course holy communion.
+A sung celebration of the Eucharist with our beautiful choir, hymns, sermon, anthem and Holy Communion.

 Services On Other Days

 9.15 am Morning Prayer

 Every Tuesday in term time from 10 – 11.30.

 This is for 0-5 year olds and their carers.
 Come and join us for singing, dancing, snacks and play.
 All for free!

 Drop in or call Niki on 07747 017663.

 11:00 am Said Eucharist with bible reading, prayers and Holy Communion, followed by refreshments served at the back of church.

 Special Feast Days